YePererva/CS6890/README.md

 Input data were created as model of MFC operation with assumptions:
 - MFC works in batch mode
 - Voltage over time generation is proportional to microbial growth kinetics
-- Voltage drops as function of applied resistance is based on semi-saturation equilibrium Model simulates data that can be collected with method of fixed resistors or digital potentiometer.
+- Voltage drops as function of applied resistance is based on semi-saturation equilibrium (1/5 of maximal load) Model simulates data that can be collected with method of fixed resistors or digital potentiometer.

 Data was saved as csv-file and consisted of 4 fields: